Vaccine Schedules

 Introduction » Prevention & Management » The Annual Series » The Newborn and Mare » Weanlings to Adult » Adults With No Vaccinations » The Closed Herd » Adult Pleasure Horse » Adult Show Horse » The Pregnant Broodmare » More Info & Discussions

-• Maintain a clean, relaxed, and stable environment.
-It is best if horses of similar age, size, and reproductive status be kept together.
+• Ensure a clean, calm, and stable environment.
+Horses should be grouped with peers of similar age, size, and reproductive status for optimal health.

 The Annual Series